-“You can only change and grow yourself in a relationship”
+“Only you can change and grow yourself in a relationship.”

-The following is a list of possible items for your Personal Agenda of Growth in your relationship.
-It is adapted by Don Elium, MFT from carefully researched and evidenced-based Discernment Counseling by Bill Doherty.
+The following is a list of possible items for your Growth Plan in your relationship.
+It was adapted by Don Elium, MFT, from Bill Doherty's carefully researched and evidence-based Discernment Counseling.

-This is not an exhaustive list; it is meant to be a prompt to identify the hard-to-find- words that can guide you to the Growth Direction that your Committed Relationship is calling out for you to consider and act upon.
-You will be asked to start a beginning list of 3-5 items that you will daily work on between sessions to do your part in improving your marriage.
+This is not an exhaustive list; it is meant to help you identify the hard-to-find words you can use in your Personal Plan.
+Your plan needs to be responsive to the significant complaints you hear from your spouse and essential things you can practice that make you feel better about how you are addressing your loved one and taking care of yourself.
+You will be asked to start a list of 3-5 items that you will work on daily between sessions to do your part in improving your marriage, whether your partner is or not.

 —————————————————————